GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/01.601-610/08.Blessed-Assurance,-Jesus-Is-Mine!/docs.md

 I in my Savior am happy and blest,
 Watching and waiting, looking above,
 Filled with His goodness, lost in His love.

 ```

 - |   -  |
 -------------|------------|
 Title | Blessed Assurance, Jesus Is Mine! |
 Key | D Major |
-Titles | This is my story, this is my song |
+Titles | This is my story, this is my song, |
 First Line | Blessed assurance, Jesus is mine! |
 Author | Fanny J. Crosby (1823-1915)
 Year | 1941